are you afraid of choosingTHE WRONG COLOUR?

 The single most important magical tool kit that I have, which has trained my eye over the past 10 years is my collection of 11″ x 14″ large painted colour samples.
 When I don’t have my large samples with me, I’m basically visually impaired in terms of specifying colour accurately.
 And without them, so are you.

-Well if you are a designer/decorator/stager/do-it-yourself homeowner or painter and you have at your fingertips the most often used paint samples (ie neutrals) painted up in large samples it becomes really obvious to YOU as well as your CLIENT, which colour is correct.
+So if you are a designer/decorator/stager/do-it-yourself homeowner or painter and you have at your fingertips the most often used paint samples (ie neutrals) painted up in large samples it becomes really obvious to YOU as well as your CLIENT, which colour is correct.

 And to be clear, colours (red, yellow, blue, greens, etc) have undertones just like ‘neutrals’ but it’s in the realm of complex neutrals where most colour mistakes are made.
 All you have to do is look in any magazine and if you have a trained eye, you can see it over and over again.
 That’s why you need my hand-picked set of neutrals and whites to get it right.

 Bottom line, if your client can’t see that the colour you are showing him/her is right, then neither can you.
+This is why having a large colour sample is so important.

 1 – 2 – 3